davetron5000/importscour/README.markdown

 There are four properties that control the behavior of ImportScour:

-* `importscrubber.javalibshigh` - if "true", `java.*` import statements will precede all others.
+* `importscour.javalibshigh` - if "true", `java.*` import statements will precede all others.
 If "false", everything is sorted by package name.  **Default is true**
-* `importscrubber.breakstyle` - if "package", a line break is added between groups of import statements from the same package.
+* `importscour.breakstyle` - if "package", a line break is added between groups of import statements from the same package.
 If "none", no line breaks are added.  **Default is "package"**
-* `importscrubber.combinethreshold` - The threshold at which specific imports are abandoned for a package and a star import is used.
+* `importscour.combinethreshold` - The threshold at which specific imports are abandoned for a package and a star import is used.
 "0" means never use star imports.
 This is the default.
-* `importscrubber.threasholdstandard` - If "true", the `importscrubber.combinethreshold` setting only applies to <tt>java.*</tt> type classes.
+* `importscour.threasholdstandard` - If "true", the `importscour.combinethreshold` setting only applies to <tt>java.*</tt> type classes.

 How these get values is dependent on a few things.